hailin-du/Path-to-Data-Science/Chapter 4 Notes.md

 squares2 = [value ** 2 for value in range(1,11)]
 print(squares2)
 ```
-1. While using this logic, you have to assign a list name ex: squares2
+1. While using this logic, you have to assign a list name ex: `squares2`
-2. Then, use a left bracket [start with expression, which create elements you want to store
+2. Then, use a left bracket `[` start with expression, which creates elements you want to store
-3. In this case, expression is value ** 2
+3. In this case, the expression is value ** 2`
-4. Next, write a for loop, provide the value, end with a righr bracket]
+4. Next, write a for loop using by providing the value, `for value in range(1,11)`, end with a right bracket `]`
-5. for loop in this case provide values in range(1,11), which values 1 to 10 to the expression
+5. `for` loop, in this case, provide values `in range(1,11)`, which values 1 to 10 to the expression
 6. for loop in this logic did not contain colon
 ***
 ***